 Read more about PDF generation and my design process here!

 December 2017 - February 2018: Android Client Phase 1

 I decided to rebuild the Android client this time with Kotlin.
 It was my first time using Kotlin and I learned a lot here.
 Again it used the Firebase Realtime Database and Google Sign In.
 I used the brand new Android Architecture components and followed an MVVM architecture.
 It had a swipe navigation to move between days and a navigation drawer to access the other views.

 April 2018 - September 2018: Android Client Phase 2, the new backend

 Inspired by great apps like Daylio, I realized I could measure the sentiment of my entries and chart it over time.
-I began to work with my good friend, Nagkumar, to build out a new backend that would be able to support sentiment analysis better than the Firebase Realtime Database.
+I began to work with a friend to build out a new backend that would be able to support sentiment analysis better than the Firebase Realtime Database.
 This meant rewriting authentication, using Retrofit/Okhttp to make the requests to our own server instead of Firebase, implementing a new search feature, and of course building out the new analytics feature.

 Read more about this phase of the Five Things Android app here!

 September 2018 - November 2018 Android Client Phase 3: A visual redesign